kaiyou/ACM/README.md

 Confidentiality and integrity of notifications
 ----------------------------------------------

-Notification application and topic remain confidential if using the confidential form, and as long as the topic generation process does not provide information about either the application or the topic.
+Notification application and type remain confidential as long as the channel generation process does not provide information about either the application or the notification type.

-Notification final user is confidential to the broker as long as the topic generation process does not provide information about the device or its owner.
+Notification final user is confidential to the broker as long as the channel generation process does not provide information about the device or its owner.
 Confidentiality can be diminished if the broker can link the source IP address to the final user.